jeka-dev/jeka/README.md

 <strong>Jeka</strong>(formerly Jerkar) is a complete **Java build system** ala _Ant_, _Maven_ or _Gradle_ using *Java* as its main language instead of using XML or Groovy/Kotlin DSLs.

-Builds/tasks definition are expressed in pure Java code to leverage IDE power and Java ecosystem seamlessly.
+Builds/tasks definition are expressed with plain Java classes to leverage IDE power and Java ecosystem seamlessly.

-Users can code, model, run, debug, distribute build scripts as they would do for production code.
+Jeka users can code, model, run, debug, distribute their build scripts as they would do for production code.

 ```java
 @JkDefClasspath("dev.jeka:springboot-plugin:3.0.0.RC7")